Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/ubuntu.md

 1. Download your license file from your account files in Bintray: `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`

-2. Securely copy the license file to your home directory on the Ubuntu system
+2. Securely copy the license file to your home directory on the Ubuntu system:

     ```bash
     $ scp license.json <ubuntu_username>@<server>:~